kgeographer/geojson-t/README.md

 An outstanding issue is whether to permit a **_circa_** operator for the four temporal expressions in timespans.
 For example: **~1635-01** could stand for 'circa January, 1653' -- with the question of how to represent that visually or in computation left to individual software applications.

 ## Please comment
+This extension proposes what are called "Foreign Members" in the GeoJSON specification ("when" & "attributes").
+It is understood that the value of these is entirely dependent on there being software that expects and uses them in computation and/or display.
+An earlier version (GeoJSON-T) was implemented in the pilot web app [Linked Places](http://linkedplaces.org), and GeoJSON-LDT will be implemented in the [World-Historical Gazetteer] (http://whgazetteer.org) project now under way.

 The development of GeoJSON-LDT could evolve into a more formal process, but that should follow more informal discussion.
 Please comment as [an Issue in this repository](https://github.com/kgeographer/topotime/issues).
-GeoJSON-LDT will be implemented in the [World-Historical Gazetteer] (http://whgazetteer.org) project now under way.